 I've assembled each of the servers myself.
 I select the components (motherboard, processor, memory, power supply, hard drives, etc.) and re-use some server boxes I purchased a number of years ago.
 They all look the same from the outside but the internals change over time and as needs require.
 That also explains my collection of older motherboards, processors and hard drives, even some old IDE drives which most contemporary mother boards don't even support.
 I even have some old CD (pre-DVD) and floppy drives.
 Also lots of memory cards which will never be used again unless someone comes to me with a very old computer in need of a new lease on life.
 Four of the servers live downstairs, due to both heat and noise.
 There's also a Brother 4040 CDN (colour laser, duplex, networked) printer down there.
 It generates beautiful output although toner life leaves something to be desired.

-The laptop runs Windows® 7 because it's hard to find a laptop which doesn't have it pre-installed.
+The laptop runs Fedora Linux from a Solid-State Drive (SSD) which replaced the original 5400 RPM hard disk.
 The other boxes run variants of Linux except for the Mac Mini which obviously runs OSX.
 The sudsy5 machine is a dual-boot system which runs Fedora 20 as well as Windows 7 Professional.
 One of my latest experiments involved installing Samba 4.3 and configuring it as an Active Directory Domain Controller.
-The version of Windows 7 on the laptop can't join the domain but the dual-boot system can and can't tell that it's not talking to Windows Server.
+The dual-boot system can join the domain and can't tell that it's not talking to Windows Server.
 The beauty is that Microsoft® makes available Remote Server Administration Tools for Windows 7.
 And that software can't tell that it's not running against Windows Server either.
 It's completely transparent!

 UPDATE: I acquired an HDMI switch so now I can switch between three inputs: the Mac Mini, the Windows box and the Mac Book Pro (supplied by my employer) when necessary.
-The DVI input is now dedicated to sudsyxen.
 I also picked up a long HDMI cable which plugs into my Sony STR-KS470 Matching Surround Sound Home Theater System which feeds the Samsung plasma in the den.
 Not pulled into service very often but useful when I need the real-estate for applications like Eclipse.

 I live in a house built to modern standards, i.e. wooden studs covered in drywall.
 As a result, wireless range is necessarily limited.
 While I can get a good signal on a Mac Book Pro in the den from the wireless router in the office, the Acer design means that the laptop wireless antenna doesn't "see" as good a signal and speeds are negatively impacted.
-As a result, I've taken to leaving the Acer hard-wired in the den.
 Things became more problematic when I tried to use the Acer out on the deck.
-Rarely was I successful in connecting to the router in the den.
+Rarely was I successful in connecting to the router in the office.
 I ended up configuring a repeater in the kitchen which resolved the connectivity issues.
 I just have to remember to switch networks when moving indoors.

 Here's a brief rundown on the hardware and software running on the machines in my home network: